School of Computer Science

 Download

-System requirements: Eclipse 3.4, Java 1.5 or later.
+System requirements: Eclipse 3.6 and Java 1.6.
 To create your own repositories, a minimum of 2 GB RAM is recommended and you will need to use HSQLDB (embedded in SemDiff) or PostreSQL.
 SemDiff has been tested on Linux and Windows.

 SemDiff can be easily installed through the Eclipse's update mechanism.
 SemDiff is distributed under the terms of the GNU Lesser General Public License, version 3.